eth-cscs/eth-cscs.github.io/scientific_computing/supported_applications/tensorflow/README.md

 The following script exemplifies how to submit a TensorFlow job to the queing system.
 The script asks for 1 nodes, making 12 CPUs available to the 1 Python task.
 Further, the job is constraint to the GPU nodes of Piz Daint and its running time is 10 minutes.
-For TensorFlow, it is usually a good idea to set CRAY_CUDA_MPS=1 to enable multiple tasks to access the GPU device at the same time.

 ```bash
 #!/bin/bash